 But… could there be a better way?
 (Hint: Yes)

-One of my early mentors shared an eviction alternative with me years ago that, when you can pull it off, frankly beats the pants off wrangling an eviction.
+One of my early mentors shared this eviction alternative with me years ago that, when you can pull it off, frankly beats the pants off wrangling an eviction.
 But admittedly, it involves a little pride swallowing that can be challenging at times.
 (And no, you can’t just turn the power off or remove the front door… but oh, a guy can dream…)

 In other words: “You give me house, I give you money… OK?”